 A drop test is usually conducted for solid playground surfaces.
-Loose fill surfaces installed in playgrounds need to be maintained to appropriate minimum depth to ensure ongoing compliance with the Australian Standard (check the test results of the loose fill product for the minimum depths).
+Loose-fill surfaces installed in playgrounds need to be maintained to appropriate minimum depth to ensure ongoing compliance with the Australian Standard (check the test results of the loose-fill product for the minimum depths).

-A drop test is recommended following installation of the solid playground surfacing to confirm that the installation meets the critical fall height rating in accordance with the Australian Standard.
+A drop test is recommended following the installation of the solid playground surfacing to confirm that the installation meets the critical fall height rating in accordance with the Australian Standard.

 Select a drop testing company that calibrates their rigs to Australian Standard AS4422:2016 and can provide documentation as evidence of calibration to the Australian Standard.

 It is important to understand what the test results mean and how they will support you in the event of an accident.